aws/aws-iot-device-sdk-embedded-C/README.md

 [API documentation of 202011.00 release](https://docs.aws.amazon.com/embedded-csdk/202011.00/lib-ref/index.html)

-This release includes new HTTP client, AWS IoT Device Defender, and AWS IoT Jobs libraries.
-Additionally, there is an update to the coreJSON API.
-We continue to maintain our code quality criteria.
+This release includes refactored HTTP client, AWS IoT Device Defender, and AWS IoT Jobs libraries.
+Additionally, there is a major update to the coreJSON API.
+All libraries continue to undergo code quality checks (e.g. MISRA-C compliance), Coverity static analysis, and validation of memory safety with the C Bounded Model Checker (CBMC) automated reasoning tool.

 ### 202009.00